Treasures of Egypt and the Nile

 Aswan, Depart Cairo

-Today in Aswan, bid farewell to the MS Royal Lily before taking in the High Dam, Philae Temple and the unfinished Obelisk.
+Today in Aswan, bid farewell to the MS Royal Lily before taking in the Philae Temple and the world famous High Dam, an engineering miracle of its time.
 Later, board your included flight back to Cairo for your onward flight home.Daily :